 Protects the microphone

-Some ribbon microphones do not tolerate phantom power.
-FetHead's circuit uses 48v phantom power but shields it from the microphone, so the microphone is protected.
+Some older ribbon microphones do not tolerate phantom power.
+Fethead Filter uses phantom power to power its circuitry, but doesn’t pass phantom power to the microphone, so rest assured your ribbon mics are safe.

 "I have a Tascam DR40 and am about to get a Rode Lavalier (condenser) mic.
 Would the Fethead Phantom be the right choice?"